National Price: $405.00

 - Course Description:

-Design more effective lesson plans by learning to evaluate your students' word knowledge and to incorporate vocabulary instructional strategies.
-Explore the role of vocabulary knowledge in the relationship between the written vocabularies of reading and writing, and the oral vocabularies of listening and speaking.
-Evaluate how your instructional practices align with National Council of Teachers of English/International Reading Association (NCTE/IRA) standards and your state's standards.
+Design more effective lesson plans by evaluating your students' word knowledge and incorporating proven vocabulary teaching strategies into your practice.
+You will explore the role of vocabulary knowledge in the relationship between the written vocabularies of reading and writing, and the oral vocabularies of listening and speaking.
+Course assignments will help you evaluate how well your teaching is aligned with National Council of Teachers of English/International Reading Association (NCTE/IRA) standards and your state's standards.

 Note: This is a facilitated course.
 Learners submit coursework and participate in asynchronous discussions throughout the course term, and receive graded feedback.